 A seriously tasty bowl of noodle goodness!
-This Beef Soba Noodle Bowl is dressed with a fantastic dressing reminiscent of traditional Japanese soba sauce.
+These Beef Soba Noodles are dressed with a fantastic dressing reminiscent of traditional Japanese soba sauce.
 Quick to make, you’ll have this on the table in just 15 minutes.
 Fantastic for hot summer nights or a midweek dinner option, and a great way to make a little bit of steak stretch further!

 Here’s the thing about Asian families (I’m betting we aren’t the only Asian family with this attitude!).
 When it comes to faux Asian food (modern / contemporary / fusion Asian), we are snobs.
 We love it when it’s done right.
 But there’s a line – and if it’s on the wrong side of that line, we turn our noses up at it.